Guadeloupe is a bargain buyer's paradise

 As in France, there are no restrictions on foreign ownership of properties in Guadeloupe.

-Apartments in Guadeloupe earn what we term ‘moderate’ rental yields with a narrow range of from 4.49% to 5.59%.
+Apartments in Guadeloupe earn good rental yields in a range of from 5.7% to 8.8%.

 Rental income tax is surprising low in Guadeloupe